leonnardom/tiktok-scrapper/README.md

     }
 ```

-The response will include the total counts of views, likes, comments, and followers for the specified TikTok profile, along with detailed information about each video, including comments.
+The response will include the total counts of views, likes, comments, saves, shares, and followers for the specified TikTok profile, along with detailed information about each video, including comments.

 ## Contributing